Vanille-N/website/www/treebor/src/interiormut.md

     - perform the effects of a read access through `y`
     - add a new child of `y` in the tree
     - give it the permissions `Reserved`
-    - keep track of whether it has interior mutability or not
+    - keep track of whether it has interior mutability or not as `ty_is_freeze`
 - if `z` is a non-interior-mutable shared reference
     - perform the effects of a read access through `y`
     - add a new child of `y` in the tree